MMazenA/CovidTracker/README.md

-This no longer runs correctly as the Excel file I was scraping was reformatted The original file contains the last run that was working
+This no longer runs correctly as the Excel file I was reading was reformatted The original file contains the last run that was working